 The proposed addition can be supported on a shallow foundation system (i.e., wall and spread footings) bearing in competent natural soils or new engineered fill/lean concrete overlying competent natural soils.
-If the existing fill is not completely removed from the expanded building footprint area and replaced with new engineered fill, the foundations must be extended through the fill to bear in competent natural soil.
 A shallow foundation system bearing in the competent natural soils or new engineered fill/lean concrete overlying competent natural soils can be designed for a maximum net allowable soil bearing pressure of 4,000 psf.
 The net allowable soil bearing pressure refers to that pressure which may be transmitted to the foundation bearing soils in excess of the final minimum surrounding overburden pressure.
-Competent soils can be identified on the boring log as natural Silty CLAY or Clayey SILT/Silty SAND exhibiting an unconfined compressive strength estimate of at least 11⁄2 tsf or SPT N-values of at least 8 bpf, respectively.
+Competent soils can be identified on the boring log as natural Lean CLAY exhibiting an unconfined compressive strength estimate of at least 11⁄2 tsf.

-If unsuitable/loose/soft soils or soils with elevated moisture contents (i.e., greater than 25 percent) are encountered at the proposed bearing elevation, consideration should be given to extending the footings until suitable bearing soils are encountered or the unsuitable soils should be removed beneath the base of the footing and replaced with compacted engineered fill or lean concrete.
-ECS recommends hand auger probes be performed to a depth of at least 3 feet below the footing bearing elevation supplemented with in-situ DCP testing to evaluate the bearing soils during construction and confirm the soils are suitable.
+Although not anticipated, if unsuitable localized fill soils or soils with elevated moisture contents (i.e., greater than 25 percent) are encountered at the proposed bearing elevation, consideration should be given to extending the footings until suitable bearing soils are encountered or the unsuitable soils should be removed beneath the base of the footing and replaced with compacted engineered fill or lean concrete.
+ECS recommends hand auger probes be performed to at least 3 feet below footing bearing elevation supplemented with in-situ DCP testing to evaluate the bearing soils during construction and confirm the soils are suitable.

 If engineered fill is utilized, the engineered fill should be compacted to a minimum of 95 percent of the maximum dry density in accordance with modified Proctor method, ASTM D 1557.
 The zone of the engineered fill placed below the foundations should extend 1 foot beyond the outside edges of the footings and from that point, outward laterally 1 foot for every 2 feet of fill thickness below the footing.
 If lean concrete is utilized to replace weaker/low bearing soils or unsuitable soils, no lateral over-excavation will be necessary, but the excavation should be 1 foot wider than the footing (6 inches on each side), and the lean concrete should be allowed to sufficiently harden prior to placement of the foundation concrete.
-We recommend that the excavation/backfill of foundations be monitored full-time by an ECS Geotechnical Engineer or his representative to verify that the available soil bearing pressure is consistent with the boring log information obtained during the geotechnical exploration and our design recommendations.
+We recommend that the excavation/backfill of foundations be monitored full-time by an ECS Geotechnical Engineer or his representative to verify that the available soil bearing pressure is consistent with the boring log information obtained during the geotechnical exploration and/or design recommendations.